awestover/thoughts/content/0stack/algorithm class notes.md

 These are some notes on fine grained complexity theory, from Ryan + Virginia's class.
 I am not actually taking the class, but am reading the notes.
 These are now also notes from Ronitt's Sublinear time algorithms class.
+I actually am taking this class, but have chosen to digest the material mostly at my own pace.
+I enjoy  having occasional readings about cool algorithms and some occasional problems to work on, and an excuse to think about permutation avoidance again.

 I will abbreviate fine grained to FG and sublinear time to SL.